bhnord/activities/README.md

 # Thursday, June 12, 2025

-### Kelleher Rose Garden 2025 Bloom

-**06/06 07:00AM - 06/27 05:00PM @ Kelleher Rose Garden**
-The Kelleher Rose Garden, located in Boston’s Back Bay Fens, will be in full bloom from the beginning to the middle of June.
-<a href="https://www.emeraldnecklace.org/venue/kelleher-rose-garden/" target="_blank">info link</a>

-### Concerts in the Courtyard at Boston Public Library

-**06/06 12:30PM - 08/29 01:30PM @ Boston Public Library Courtyard**
-The courtyard of the Central Library in Copley Square is one of Boston's most beautiful havens from the hustle and bustle of the city.
-<a href="https://www.bpl.org/concerts-in-the-courtyard/" target="_blank">info link</a>

-### Summer in the City 2025: Free Live Music on the Harborwalk

-**06/06 06:00PM - 08/28 10:00PM @ Boston Harbor Hotel**
-The annual Summer in the City series returns for the 2025 season, kicking off a summer of first class waterfront entertainment at the iconic Boston Harbor Hotel.
-<a href="https://www.bostonharborhotel.com/culinary/summer-in-the-city/" target="_blank">info link</a>

-### Kelleher Rose Garden 2025 Bloom

-**06/06 07:00AM - 06/27 05:00PM @ Kelleher Rose Garden**
-The Kelleher Rose Garden, located in Boston’s Back Bay Fens, will be in full bloom from the beginning to the middle of June.
-<a href="https://www.emeraldnecklace.org/venue/kelleher-rose-garden/" target="_blank">info link</a>

-### Concerts in the Courtyard at Boston Public Library

-**06/06 12:30PM - 08/29 01:30PM @ Boston Public Library Courtyard**
-The courtyard of the Central Library in Copley Square is one of Boston's most beautiful havens from the hustle and bustle of the city.
-<a href="https://www.bpl.org/concerts-in-the-courtyard/" target="_blank">info link</a>

-### Summer in the City 2025: Free Live Music on the Harborwalk

-**06/06 06:00PM - 08/28 10:00PM @ Boston Harbor Hotel**
-The annual Summer in the City series returns for the 2025 season, kicking off a summer of first class waterfront entertainment at the iconic Boston Harbor Hotel.
-<a href="https://www.bostonharborhotel.com/culinary/summer-in-the-city/" target="_blank">info link</a>

-### Kelleher Rose Garden 2025 Bloom

-**06/06 07:00AM - 06/27 05:00PM @ Kelleher Rose Garden**
-The Kelleher Rose Garden, located in Boston’s Back Bay Fens, will be in full bloom from the beginning to the middle of June.
-<a href="https://www.emeraldnecklace.org/venue/kelleher-rose-garden/" target="_blank">info link</a>

-### Summer in the City 2025: Free Live Music on the Harborwalk

-**06/06 06:00PM - 08/28 10:00PM @ Boston Harbor Hotel**
-The annual Summer in the City series returns for the 2025 season, kicking off a summer of first class waterfront entertainment at the iconic Boston Harbor Hotel.
-<a href="https://www.bostonharborhotel.com/culinary/summer-in-the-city/" target="_blank">info link</a>

-### Concerts in the Courtyard at Boston Public Library

-**06/06 12:30PM - 08/29 01:30PM @ Boston Public Library Courtyard**
-The courtyard of the Central Library in Copley Square is one of Boston's most beautiful havens from the hustle and bustle of the city.
-<a href="https://www.bpl.org/concerts-in-the-courtyard/" target="_blank">info link</a>

 ### Belonging in Boston: MOIA x SoFar Community Concert

 **06/12 05:30PM - 06/12 07:30PM @ Civic Pavilion**